MarkMc1089/devpacker/README.md

 - [x] Add  some tests.
 - [x] Add configuration - currently there is none.
-- [ ] Automate the updating of roxygen dependencies for `precommit`.
+- [x] Automate the updating of roxygen dependencies for `precommit`.
+DONE IN FORK OF [lorenzwalthert/precommit](https://github.com/lorenzwalthert/precommit)
 - [ ] Use the templating functions of `usethis` to handle various config files used.
 - [ ] Extend the package by adding a similar function for `shiny`, making use of best practices like modules and tools like `golem`.
 - [ ] Increase test coverage.